aspire-shefali/english-compliance-checker/README.md

 # English Document Compliance Checker

 ## Overview
 The **English Document Compliance Checker** is an AI-powered tool designed to evaluate uploaded PDF or DOCX files against standard English guidelines.
 It assesses key aspects such as grammar, clarity, structure, and adherence to writing conventions.

 After the compliance check, the tool provides a detailed report highlighting any violations.
 Users can accept suggested modifications, ensuring their document meets the required standards.
 The updated file with corrected English structure can then be downloaded for further use.

-## Features
-- **Document Upload**: Users can upload PDF or Word documents through the Streamlit interface for analysis.
-- **AI Compliance Evaluation**: The AI-powered system examines documents for grammar, clarity, and structural accuracy, generating a detailed compliance report.
-- **Document Refinement**: Users can request AI-driven modifications, which restructure and correct identified issues while preserving the original meaning.
-- **Download Enhanced Document**: After revisions, users can download the updated version in their preferred format (PDF or Word), ensuring compliance with English writing standards.

 ## How It Works
 1. **Upload a Document**: Users upload a PDF or DOCX file via the Streamlit interface.